Legoless/Haystack/README.md

 ### Swift Support

 *Haystack supports Swift, but as it is written in Objective-C, it currently needs to be added to the bridging header.
 Framework and Carthage support on the way.
 If you are only supporting iOS 8.x and greater, you can use Haystack as a framework.
-For Swift projects an alternate version of Haystack will be developed.*
+For Swift projects an alternate version of Haystack will be released.*

 Contents
 ========